-The work will be seen for the first time by visitors to IWM London.
+The work was seen for the first time by visitors to IWM London.
 When the museum was founded in 1917, it was originally intended it would be known as the National War Museum.
-But its name was changed to Imperial War Museum so ‘'India and the Dominions would feel that their part in the War would be permanently commemorated in the centre of the Empire'.
+But its name was changed to Imperial War Museum so 'India and the Dominions would feel that their part in the War would be permanently commemorated in the centre of the Empire'.

 Although the Empire has since dissolved and the world has changed significantly, the museum still collects and displays material that tells the story of the war by those who experienced it and Akomfrah says he is ‘happy’ his work is going to be shown in the museum.

 However, he believes that once the work is out in the world, it is the audience who will determine what happens next.